 73) If they have children: How is [name of child] doing?
 (Ask something related to their age like starting school, playing sports, or other interests.)

 74) What do you like to do in your free time?
 What are your hobbies?

 75) What did you do for fun in the past that you haven’t had as much time for lately?

 76) What drives you?
 What motivates you to come to work each day?

 These questions can help you much better understand people’s motivations and interests.
 Empathizing with situations like a divorce, sick parent or grandparent, a death in the family, or positive moments like children, a successful side project, or fun activity can all go a long way towards building great rapport for your team.
 It can also inspire inexpensive ways to thank a team member.

 Questions to talk about Team Relations

-Your team spend 8+ hours a day working together.
-One of the biggest opportunities for improvement in productivity comes from improving the interpersonal relationships amongst team members.
+Your team spends 8+ hours a day working together.
+One of the biggest opportunities for improvement in productivity comes from improving the interpersonal relationships among team members.
 Questions like these help uncover problems and opportunities to help every person become a better team member.